dufferzafar/win-butler/README.md

   * **Ctrl + W**: Close the console.

-* Disabled
+* Launch CHM Help files...

-  These hotkeys won't work by default for the simple reason that I do not know where you have your files stored.
   You'll have to tweak the script to provide paths to your help files.

   * **Ctrl + Shift + Q** : Launch Python's help file.
   * **Ctrl + Shift + A** : Launch Autohotkey's help file.